KostjaStern/rss-aggregator/README.md

 ### Application features
    * using annotations for modeling relationship *one to many*
    * using custom annotation for validation rss url
-   * using Ajax for deleting and updating rss news
+   * using Ajax for deleting and updating rss news list

 ![Feeds list page](/img/feeds-page.png)

 ![Add new feed page](/img/add-feed-page.png)

 ![News list page](/img/news-page.png)